takihasan/takihasan/README.md

 - 👋 Hi, I’m @takihasan
-- 👀 I’m interested in Domain Adaptation and Medical Computer Vision
+- 👀 I’m interested in Domain Generalization and Vision-Language Models (VLMs)
-- 🌱 I’m currently a graduate student @HYU
+- 🌱 I’m currently a Ph.D.
+Student @HYU
-- 💞️ I’m looking to collaborate on Healthcare with AI
+- 💞️ If you want to collaborate, please send me an email!
 - 📫 Reach me at takihr@hanyang.ac.kr

 <!---